 Perhaps the only positive mark for Texas was shown when it was revealed that (only?)
 20 percent of fatal crashes in the state saw drivers not wearing a seat belt, putting the state in the top-15 for that category.

 In case you were curious, Louisiana ranked first in Failure to Obey, fifth in Careless Driving, sixth in Drunk Driving, and thirtieth in Speeding.
-Texas and Louisiana have consistently been known for bad driving for the last four or five years, demonstrating that the results are no longer statistical anomalies.
-Instead, they are actual trends that demonstrate an element of human-error.
+Texas and Louisiana have consistently been known for bad driving for the last few years, demonstrating that the results are no longer statistical anomalies.
+Instead, they are actual trends that demonstrate an element of human error.
+Texas, South Carolina, and Montana appeared a total of nine times in annual studies as one of the worst states for rivers since 2011.

 Which Category Offered The Strongest Correlation To Bad Driving?

-The Careless Driving category has been a strong predictor of a poor ranking in past years, and that did not change this year.
+In 2015, the Careless Driving category has been a strong predictor of a poor ranking in past years, and that did not change this year.
 Of the 20 states with the worst drivers, 16 were ranked in the worst-half of the Careless Driving category.
+In 2020, it was found that the majority of the causes of fatal traffic accidents were due to reckless driving.

-As technology has grown into our daily lives, drivers have become more and more distracted with phones.
-As humans, our need to constant communication and information has spilled over into our driving habits.
+As technology has grown into our daily lives, drivers have become more and more distracted by phones.
+As humans, our need for constant communication and information has spilled over into our driving habits.
 Distracted driving is the leading cause of Careless Driving, as people drive while participating in other activities.
-The Centers for Disease Control and Prevention states that over eight people are killed and 1,161 are injured in daily crashes that involve a distracted driver.
+The Centers for Disease Control and Prevention states that over eight people are killed, and 1,161 are injured in daily crashes that involve a distracted driver.
 64 percent of all car accidents involve cell phone usage.

 The Importance Of Drivers Ed Classes

-Over time, state legislators have put an increased importance on drivers ed classes, and it appears that it has made a substantial difference.
+Over time, state legislators have put increased importance on driver’s ed classes, and it appears that it has made a substantial difference.
 The NHTSA has stated that since 1975, traffic-related fatalities have actually decreased around 67 percent.
-Although this is improvement, it is still not good enough.
+Although this is an improvement, it is still not good enough.
 Knowledge and preparation are essential keys to success.
-In this case, a lesson learned in your drivers ed class could one day save your life.
+In this case, a lesson learned in your driver’s ed class could one day save your life.

 Besides, being considered one of the worst drivers in the nation is nothing to brag about.
 The ability to do that would belong to Minnesota, home to the best drivers in the nation.